thefirsthero/bucket-list/QUICKSTART.md

 - Check that backend is running on port 3001
 - Update VITE_API_URL in frontend/.env if needed
-- For Docker, both services should be on the same network

 ### Port conflicts

-- Change ports in docker-compose.yml if 80 or 3001 are taken
+- Change PORT in backend/.env if 3001 is taken
-- Update VITE_API_URL accordingly
+- Update VITE_API_URL in frontend/.env accordingly